unified-doc/unified-doc/packages/unified-doc-util-text-offsets/readme.md

 function textOffsets(hast: Hast): Hast;
 ```

-Accepts a valid `hast` tree and applies `textOffset` data to text node.
+Accepts a valid `hast` tree and adds `textOffset` data to text nodes.
 Returns a new tree.

 ### Interfaces